Pro Sports Lockouts and Strikes Fast Facts

 Timeline of NFL Lockouts & Strikes:

-July 3-July 15, 1968 - The NFL Players Association votes to strike, and the NFL owners counter by locking out the players during training camp.
+July 3-July 15, 1968 - The NFL Players Association (NFLPA) votes to strike, and the NFL owners counter by locking out the players during training camp.
 The two sides come to an agreement regarding pension benefits, resulting in the first NFL collective bargaining agreement.

-July 3-July 15, 1968 - The NFL Players Association votes to strike, and the NFL owners counter by locking out the players during training camp.
+July 3-July 15, 1968 - The NFL Players Association (NFLPA) votes to strike, and the NFL owners counter by locking out the players during training camp.
 The two sides come to an agreement regarding pension benefits, resulting in the first NFL collective bargaining agreement.

-July 13-August 3, 1970 - In response to NFL veterans being locked out of training camp, the NFL Players Association votes to strike.
+July 13-August 3, 1970 - In response to NFL veterans being locked out of training camp, the NFLPA votes to strike.
 The second NFL work stoppage ends with a four-year, $19.1 million deal.

 July 1-August 10, 1974 - The 41-day strike ends when the veteran NFL players report to training camp without a new agreement.